expressjs/express/docs/guide.md

 View filenames take the form _NAME_._ENGINE_, where _ENGINE_ is the name of the module that will be required.
-For example the view _layout.ejs_ will tell the view system to _require('ejs')_, the module being loaded must (currently) export the method _exports.render(str, options)_ to comply with Express, however with will likely be extensible in the future.
+For example the view _layout.ejs_ will tell the view system to _require('ejs')_, the module being loaded must export the method _exports.render(str, options)_ to comply with Express, however
+_app.register()_ can be used to map engines to file extensions, so that for example "foo.html" can be rendered by jade.

 Below is an example using [Haml.js](http://github.com/visionmedia/haml.js) to render _index.html_, and since we do not use _layout: false_ the rendered contents of _index.html_ will be passed as